shihengW/MyAwesomeTankGame/README.md

 ## Overview:
 #### This is a game project to try out phaser.

+## How to plan:
+Just get a http-server from npm and you are good to go.

 ## Plan:
 * [In-progress] 1.
 Collision, physics and move
 *   1.1.
 Sand bag